Nuclear club eyes Indian inclusion, but risks Pakistan's ire

 “So at the end of it, the need for even more deterrence from our side will grow, not decrease.”

-Pakistan sees a nuclear lead as vital insurance against possible aggression by its larger neighbour, and it appears to be gaining the upper hand over India in the nuclear contest.
+Pakistan sees a nuclear lead as vital insurance against possible aggression by its larger neighbor, and it appears to be gaining the upper hand over India in the nuclear contest.

 Analysts Toby Dalton and Michael Krepon estimate Pakistan is producing 20 nuclear warheads a year to India’s five.